The full delocalization of eigenstates for the quantized cat map: Introduction

 \section{Introduction}

 Let us consider a classical chaotic dynamical system.
 One of the central objectives in quantum chaos is understanding the extent to which the quantum counterpart of the system behaves like it in the high frequency limit.
 We illustrate this with a fundamental widely-studied example: {l}et $(M,g)$ be a compact surface of constant negative curvature.
 The geodesic flow acts on $S^*M$ viewed as the phase space.
 It is well known that in this geometry the geodesic flow is Anosov, in fact it is uniformly hyperbolic, ergodic and mixing.
 Quantifying the flow results in the Laplace-Beltrami operator $-\Delta_g$ on $L^2(M)$, {which} generates the Schrödinger equation. {We expand} $L^2(M)$ as a direct sum of eigenspaces arising from a choice of an orthonormal eigenbasis $\{\vphi_j\}_j$. {The quantum-classical correspondence establishes a link between the classical flow and the quantum operator.} This {connection} is given in terms of the Egorov theorem.
 The first results {on spatial distribution of high frequency eigenmodes} are due to {Shnirelman, Zelditch and Colin de Verdière (\cite{S74},\cite{Z87},\cite{CdV85})} stating that almost every $\vphi_j$ is {asymptotically} equidistributed on $M$ in the high frequency limit, {a property called quantum ergodicity}.
-More precisely there exists a set $J\sub\NN$ of density 1 such that for every $f\in C(M),$ \eq{ \int_M f(x) |\vphi_j(x)|^2dx \xrightarrow[j\in J]{j\to\8} \int_M f(x) dx. }{cvg} Rudnick and Sarnak have conjectured that the eigenmodes of $-\Delta_g$ satisfy the quantum unique ergodicity (QUE) property, meaning that $J=\NN$, i.e., \eqref{cvg} holds for the full sequence $\{\vphi_j\}$.
-Quantum ergodicity and QUE can be both rephrased by lifting the eigenmodes to the {distributions} $dW_j\in \mathcal{D}'(S^*M)$ {analogous to Wigner distributions on $T^*M$ {which are defined by }} One can always extract a convergent subsequence $\{dW_{j_k}\}_{k\ge 1}$, converging {in the distributional sense} to a probability measure {on $S^*M$}.
-The weak-* limits of $\{dW_j\}_j$ are called semiclassical measures, denoted $\mu_{\text{sc}}$, and are invariant with respect to the geodesic flow.
-They represent the microlocalization of $\{\vphi_{j_k}\}_{k\ge 1}$ on the phase space.
-In these notations quantum ergodicity amounts to the existence of a subsequence {$J\sub \NN$} of density 1 such that $dW_{j}\xrightharpoonup[j\in J]{j\to\8} \mu_{\text{Liouv}}$ of $S^*M$ and QUE means that the full sequence weakly-converges to the Liouville measure. {We note that since the geodesic flow is Anosov, there exist many probability measures invariant with respect to it apart from Lebesgue, e.g. measures supported on a fractal invariant set or on closed geodesics.}
+A corollary of it is that there exists a set $J\sub\NN$ of density 1 such that for every $f\in C(M),$ \eq{ \int_M f(x) |\vphi_j(x)|^2dx \xrightarrow[j\in J]{j\to\8} \int_M f(x) dx. }{cvg}